jrdndj/jrdndj/README.md

 - 🔭 I’m currently working on computational interactions and adaptive visualizations on music learning

+- ⚡ Fun fact: If you go google "cramming professor meme", you'll see me in the top results.

+- 🌏 Check out my website at https://jrdndj.github.io

 - 📫 If you wish to collaborate or communicate with me you may send me an email to  **jordan.deja@famnit.upr.si**

-- ⚡ Fun fact: If you go google "cramming professor meme", you'll see me in the top results.

-### Check out my website at https://jrdndj.github.io

-- 🔭 I’m currently working on adaptive visualizations for music learning.

 <!--
 **jrdndj/jrdndj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.